These tried-and-true tactics have allowed me — and others — to satisfy cravings without packing on pounds.

 7. Choose to be last in line

 You know how fresh and yummy untouched food looks?
-Food doesn’t look quite as appealing after a few people have taken helpings, reminded experts at Cleveland Clinic.
-Try to serve yourself last, and you may find food is a bit less appealing.
+Food doesn’t look quite as appealing after a few people have taken helpings, say experts at the Cleveland Clinic.
+Try to serve yourself last, and you might find food is a bit less appealing.

 8. Keep exercise in perspective